 - Fife Lake Township

-Station 6 has active mutual aid agreements with all surrounding townships.
+Station 6 is in the process of getting mutual aid agreements with all surrounding townships.

 Station 6 is a paid-on-call fire department.
-Active members have the following credentials: Firefighter I & II, Vehicle Extrication & Advanced Stabilization, Emergency Driving, Emergency Medical Responder.
+Active members have the following credentials: Firefighter I & II, Vehicle Extrication & Advanced Stabilization, Emergency Driving, Emergency Medical Responder, Hazmat Awareness Operations.

 Calls for service are received from Grand Traverse County Central Dispatch using CAD dispatching to 800 MHz two-way radios or pagers carried by the members.

-- Engine 6: 2011 Spencer/Spartan custom rescue engine ~ Used for fire suppression, vehicle extrication, medical emergency responses, hazard responses (trees in the roadway, power lines down, etc.)
+- Engine 6: 2018 Freightliner/Spartan rescue engine ~ Used for fire suppression, vehicle extrication, hazard responses (trees in the roadway, power lines down, etc.)

 - Brush 6: 2006 Chevrolet 4 X 4 1-ton pickup ~ Used for wildfire suppression and responding to hazards (trees in the roadway, power lines down, etc.)

-- Tanker 6: 2001 Chevrolet water tanker ~ Used to haul water to rural areas for fire suppression
+- Tender 6: 2001 Chevrolet water tanker ~ Used to haul water to rural areas for fire suppression

-- Water Supply 6: 1992 Ford F350 Water Supply Truck ~ Used to pull water from lakes, rivers, or hydrants to quickly supply water to firefighting apparatus.
+- Water Supply 6: 2010 Ford F350 Water Supply Truck ~ Used to pull water from lakes, rivers, or hydrants to quickly supply water to firefighting apparatus

 - Snowmobile 6: Accompanied with a rescue sled, used for responding to emergencies on snowmobile trails or where winter weather hinders access by emergency vehicles (Rescue sled purchased, in part, by the Grand Traverse Snowmobile Council for use by Station 6)